 Gyeongju can feel overwhelming to first-time visitors.
-With temples, royal tombs, and ancient ruins spread across the city, many travelers leave having seen the monuments without fully understanding how they connect.
+With temples, royal tombs, ancient ruins, and UNESCO sites spread across the city, it’s easy to see the monuments without understanding how they connect.

-Travel comfortably by private vehicle as you explore UNESCO World Heritage sites including Bulguksa Temple and Seokguram Grotto, along with royal tombs, temple ruins, and scenic viewpoints often missed by visitors.
+Starting and ending in Gyeongju, travel comfortably by private vehicle to UNESCO sites including Bulguksa Temple and Seokguram Grotto, while discovering royal tombs, temple ruins, and scenic viewpoints often missed by visitors.

 A white Hyundai sedan 5846